June 9, 1949 – October 2, 2020

-MaryLou began her history of working with her community in 1972 when she started her career with the State of Maryland.
-She worked in the Parole and Probation Division as an agent supervising adult offenders in the community and preparing pre-sentence investigations for the court.
+MaryLou Plutschak was a CASA volunteer for over 12 years.
+She began her history of working with her community in 1972 when she started her career in Maryland’s Parole and Probation Division as an agent supervising adult offenders.
 She worked her way up to being a supervisor and worked at several management levels.
 MaryLou credits her career as helping her develop the skills necessary to work with a variety of individuals.
 Listening more and treating everyone with respect are two skills that have helped her the most.

 When MaryLou retired from her position as a Regional Administrator at the end of 2007, she had already decided in her mind that she wanted to work with children.
-MaryLou had spent her entire career working with adults and could use many of those skills to help children in need.
-In a case of perfect timing, MaryLou saw an ad looking for CASA volunteers for Caroline County before she retired and began training in January of 2008.
+She saw a recruitment ad for CASA of Caroline volunteers and began training in January of 2008.

 Make a Financial Contribution: